 Eating sardines regularly is a long-term investment in your health

-Sardines also contain vitamins and minerals such as 137 percent daily value (% DV) of vitamin B12, 69% DV of selenium, 63% DV of vitamin D and 35% DV of calcium.
-Unfortunately, many individuals lack vitamin B12 due to aging where your stomach produces less acid, having conditions that interfere with nutrient absorption or a adhering to vegetarian diet since vitamin B12 generally comes from milk, dairy, eggs, meat and poultry.
-Vitamin B12 is an essential nutrient for cardiovascular health, and a deficiency of which can lead to nerve damage, impaired mental function, difficulty supplying cells with oxygen and chronic fatigue.
+Sardines also contain vitamins and minerals such as 137 percent daily value (% DV) of vitamin B12, 69% DV of selenium, 63% DV of vitamin D, and 35% DV of calcium.
+Unfortunately, many individuals lack vitamin B12 due to aging in which the stomach produces less acid, having conditions that interfere with nutrient absorption or adhering to vegetarian diets since vitamin B12 generally comes from milk, dairy, eggs, meat, and poultry.
+Vitamin B12 is an essential nutrient for cardiovascular health, and a deficiency of which can lead to nerve damage, impaired mental function, difficulty supplying cells with oxygen, and chronic fatigue.

 - 1 bottle of Spanish sardines, drained

 - 4 cloves of garlic, sliced into half horizontally

 - 1 cup of water